NoahGarfunkel/MusicSharing/README.md

 # Project Abstract

-We are creating a music sharing app with the integration of Spotify's API.
-This app is a new way to connect with friends and share your favorite songs effortlessly to have a connection you and your friends listen to.
-You can also create your own posts to be able to share music recommendations of your own taste to all your friends.
+We have created a music sharing app with the integration of Spotify's API.
+This app is a new way to connect with friends and share your favorite songs effortlessly.
+You can create your own posts, add friends so that you can view their posts, view your customized profile, and login/sign out your authentication with your Spotify account.

 ---